How to Lead an Online Business Meeting Like a Professional

 They provide a visual reference that participants can refer back to, ensuring that the meeting's content lingers in their minds long after the session concludes.
 Remember to share your screen effectively, and always offer verbal explanations to complement the visuals and ensure everyone's comprehension.

-Adapting to Technical Glitches And Distractions
+Adapting to Technical Glitches and Distractions

 Leading online business meetings is not without its challenges.
 Technical glitches, poor internet connectivity, and unforeseen distractions can disrupt the flow of your meeting.
 As a professional leader, it's essential to have a contingency plan in place.
 Have backup devices ready, and consider recording the meeting as a fail-safe option for participants who might miss out due to technical issues.
 Address distractions by setting ground rules, emphasizing the importance of active participation and attention.
 If a participant faces technical difficulties, keep the meeting moving while troubleshooting is underway, ensuring minimal disruption for the rest of the team.